nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-05-18-lazyadmin.md

 <div class="notice">
   <h4>Nicholas from the future here!</h4>
   <p>While rewriting this writeup, I noticed that the old me had completely misunderstood the function of the copy.sh script.
 If we look carefully, we can see that it's actually a reverse shell script :sweat_smile:</p>
   <p>Hence, I could have just reused copy.sh and replaced the IP address in it with my own.
-Then, when running perl with sudo on the backup.pl file, copy.sh will then be called, causing a reverse shell with root privileges to be sent back to me.</p>
+Then, if we run perl with sudo on the backup.pl file, copy.sh will be called, causing a reverse shell with root privileges to be sent back to me.</p>
   <p>There was no need to replace the script with /bin/sh, as you'll see later.</p>
   <p>Oh wells, we live and we learn!</p>
 </div>